Christian Cooke

-Christian Louis Cooke (born 15 September 1987) is an English actor.
+Christian Louis Cooke (born 15 September 1986) is an English actor.
 He is known for playing Freddie Taylor in Cemetery Junction and Len Matthews in the Channel 4 mini series The Promise.
-Cooke recently played Garry Kasparov in the critically acclaimed mini series Rematch on Disney Plus, and Ron in the movie Plainclothes, which won a Special Jury Award at Sundance 2025.
+Cooke played Garry Kasparov in the mini series Rematch on Disney +, and Ron in the movie Plainclothes, which won a Special Jury Award at Sundance 2025.

 Other television roles include Magic City (2012–13) and That Dirty Black Bag for AMC, and his other film roles include Mercutio in Romeo & Juliet (2013), Electricity (2014), Love, Rosie (2014) and Drunk Wedding (2015).

 Early life and education

-Cooke was born in Leeds, West Yorkshire.
-He attended St Mary's Menston Catholic Voluntary Academy.
-He has an older brother, Alexander, a younger sister, Gabrielle, and is a first cousin to Mel B from the Spice Girls through his mother, Di, who is sister to Mel's mother, Andrea Brown.
+Christian Louis Cooke was born on 15 September 1986 in Bradford, West Yorkshire.
+He has an older brother, Alexander, a younger sister, Gabrielle, and is a first cousin to Mel B from the Spice Girls through his mother, Di, who is sister to Mel's mother.

+He attended St Mary's Catholic High School in Menston.

 Cooke began his acting career at the age of 10 when he appeared in a production of Bedazzled at the Bingley Arts Centre.
 His first television appearance was in a commercial for Birds Eye beef burgers, shortly followed by his first lead role as Wilmot Tanner in Granada Television series Wilmot.
-His career progressed from there.